-I’m currently working on a translation of the apocryphal Gospel of Pseudo-Matthew, to be published by Polebridge Press in the Early Christian Apocrypha Series.
-While plenty of other translations exist, most are based on the nineteenth-century text printed by Constantin von Tischendorf, which did not account for all of the versions or the earliest manuscripts.
-This new translation is based on the definitive critical edition by Jan Gijsel (in the Corpus Christianorum Series Apocryphorum), and will be accompanied by a full introduction and comprehensive commentary–neither of which has been previously published.
+While other translations of these two apocrypha exist, most are based on the nineteenth-century text printed by Constantin von Tischendorf, which did not account for all of the versions or the earliest manuscripts.
+This new translation is based on the definitive critical editions by Jan Gijsel and Rita Beyers (in the Corpus Christianorum Series Apocryphorum).
+The volume will also include translations of related works like later additions, with accompanying commentaries.

 Below are some other posts (which you can also find categorized under this tag) that have come out of my work on this text and its transmission during the medieval period.